prajjwal531/ECS/README.md

 This solution can be deployed by running following command.

-Please change subnet and vpc value in deploy.sh ( Subnet will internet access is preferable).
+Please change subnet and vpc value in deploy.sh ( Public Subnets are considered for this solution).
-Also Please over ride the certificat arn in Cloudformation template
+Also Please over ride the certificat arn in Cloudformation template.

-sh deploy.sh
+##sh deploy.sh

 #### Steps ( performed while running this script)